Carl Menger: Career

 During the course of his newspaper work, he noticed a discrepancy between what the classical economics he was taught in school said about price determination and what real world market participants believed.
-In 1867 Menger began a study of political economy which culminated in 1871 with the publication of his Principles of Economics (Grundsätze der Volkswirtschaftslehre), thus becoming the father of the Austrian School of economic thought.
+In 1867, Menger began a study of political economy which culminated in 1871 with the publication of his Principles of Economics (Grundsätze der Volkswirtschaftslehre), thus becoming the father of the Austrian school of economics.
 It was in this work that he challenged classical cost-based theories of value with his theory of marginality – that price is determined at the margin.

 In 1872 Menger was enrolled into the law faculty at the University of Vienna and spent the next several years teaching finance and political economy both in seminars and lectures to a growing number of students.
 In 1873, he received the university's chair of economic theory at the very young age of 33.

-In 1876 Menger began tutoring Archduke Rudolf von Habsburg, the Crown Prince of Austria in political economy and statistics.
+In 1876 Menger began tutoring Archduke Rudolf von Habsburg, the crown prince of Austria, in political economy and statistics.
 For two years, Menger accompanied the prince during his travels, first through continental Europe and then later through the British Isles.
 He is also thought to have assisted the crown prince in the composition of a pamphlet, published anonymously in 1878, which was highly critical of the higher Austrian aristocracy.
 His association with the prince would last until Rudolf's suicide in 1889.

 In 1878 Rudolf's father, Emperor Franz Joseph, appointed Menger to the chair of political economy at Vienna.
 The title of Hofrat was conferred on him, and he was appointed to the Austrian Herrenhaus in 1900.